leixiaofeng-astar/eye_rasabot/data/nlu.md

     - flesh on the eye
     - skin on the cornea
     - skin on the eye
+    - thing on the eye
+    - growth on the eye

 - synonym: bilateral
   examples: |